stolak/News_Api_with_Laravel/README.md

     cp .env.example .env
     php artisan migrate
     php artisan key:generate
-    php artisan serve

-If you are working locally and you encounter the error below which is due to the ssl/ issuer certificate
+If you are working locally in order to avoid the error below which is due to the ssl/ issuer certificate

     cURL error 60: SSL certificate problem: unable to get local issuer certificate (see https://curl.haxx.se/libcurl/c/libcurl-errors.html) for ...

+    cp Client.example vendor/guzzlehttp/guzzle/src/Client.php

-You need to edit the following file in vendor/guzzlehttp/guzzle/src/Client.php
+The above command will edit the following file in vendor/guzzlehttp/guzzle/src/Client.php

     $defaults = [
     'allow_redirects' => RedirectMiddleware: :$defaultSettings,